Why Are There So Many Knobs in Audio Software?

 Have you ever met a true musician?
 You know - those that actually are good, and make music for a living, not only a boy/girl with a guitar or a "Home studio" in moms basement.

 Music is ALL about the FEEL.
 And musicians are often very visual as well as aural, they tend to really LOVE their hardware, and by hardware I mean their Guitars, saxophones, trumpets, drumset, keyboard, violins and whatever floats your boat.
-In fact - it's almost like a girlfriend or boyfriend to some, this instrument makes them feel t
+In fact - it's almost like a girlfriend or boyfriend to some, this instrument makes them feel they can perform, it's a trusted friend - it's a companion - it's something you wouldn't let go for dear life!

+So when you see all these controls and knobs, it is intended to give the user complete VISUAL control and emulate the "unplugged" feel of the electromechanical gear that costs a FORTUNE if you actually want the real thing (like external mixers, harddisk track recorders, Tascams, keyboards, sound-modules etc.).
+It just makes you FEEL better, that there's something there - real hardware - that you can touch, control and FEEL.

 Wrong (Score:5, Informative)